Terms and conditions

 · Easily accessible and readily available water source.

-– Hose with good pressure.
+– Hose with good water pressure.

 · Easily accessible and readily available electric source.